QutEcoacoustics/audio-analysis/docs/basics/using_r.md

 It might be helpful to think of _R interactive_ as a shell (like PowerShell or Bash) and RStudio as a terminal.

-Just using R to invoke AP.exe is adds a lot of complexity.
+Just using R to invoke AP.exe adds a lot of complexity.
 However, you may want to do this if you need to:

 1. to integrate an _AP.exe_ analysis in with the rest of your R analysis